-Results of the experiments are presented in Fig.~\ref{fig:pegasus_native}.
-By default, VeloxQ solver operates with a carefully chosen default set of parameters with an instance-depended tuning.
-The panel a) in Fig.~\ref{fig:pegasus_native} demonstrates that even with default settings (denoted by AutoTune VeloxQ), our solver obtains solutions very close to the reference ones, and even outperforms them for the largest instances.
-Despite the fact that the instances are tailored to match the structure of D-Wave Advantage platform, the annealer does not present any advantage over VeloxQ in terms of solutions quality.
-The use of the quantum annealer results in an order of magnitude shorter time-to-solution for the considered instances (Fig.~\ref{fig:pegasus_native}) than those of VeloxQ solver with default settings.
-However, by an appropriately tuning VeloxQ parameters we are able to achieve a similar or better runtime, while maintaining the high quality of the solutions.
+Results of these experiments are presented in Fig.~\ref{fig:pegasus_native}.
+Panel \textbf{a)} shows that even with default settings (AutoTune VeloxQ), the solver obtains high-quality solutions close to the reference ones.
+Although these instances are tailored to the D-Wave Advantage topology, we do not observe a solution-quality advantage for the annealer in this benchmark.

+In terms of runtime, the quantum annealer is approximately \(5\times\) faster on the full QPU graph for instances close to the maximal available size.
+By appropriately tuning VeloxQ parameters, we obtain similar or better runtime while maintaining better solution quality.

+For runtime accounting on the D-Wave side, we do not use the annealing time alone as a proxy.
+Instead, we account for all computation steps, including preparation and thermalization, as reflected in the \texttt{qpu\_access\_time} reported by the D-Wave~API.
+The only practically relevant component that is omitted is the time related to the API~call itself, which we discuss separately in Sec.~\ref{sec:dwave_sdk_comparison}.